MolEvolEpid/SimReassort/README.md

 -   `data`: contains simulated data

+-   `scripts`: contains scripts to simulate transmission processes with reassortments and use CoalRe and TreeKnit for inference

 ## Installation

 A list of packages are required: `ggtree`, `ggplot2`, `ape`, `dplyr`, `tibble`, `foreach`, `doParallel`, `tidyr`, `pomp`, `cowplot`, `scales`, and `stringr`.